-Information in this report is current as of the date of its initial publication, 1 June 2022.
+Information in this report is current as of 29 June 2022.
 The report has not been updated to reflect any changes since that date, including any changes to Ecolab's business or strategy.
 Ecolab assumes no obligation and does not intend to update this report to reflect any such changes.
 All references to dollars are to U.S. dollars.